jshill103/hockey_home_dashboard/README.md

 ### Docker Compose

-The `docker-compose.yml` file provides an easy way to run the application:
+The `docker-compose.yml` file provides an easy way to run the application with persistent ML data:

 ```bash
 # Start with default configuration